-These self-statements are not required but are helpful to the reviewing bodies if they direct the reviewers' attention to the candidate's most significant work and the current direction of scholarly activities; simple enumeration of material evident in the file does not materially assist the review process and should be avoided.
-Accuracy of the self-statement is the responsibility of the candidate.
 If there are discrepancies between facts stated on the self-statement and the review file (or eFilePlus snapshot), the reviewing bodies will defer to the snapshot as the true/accurate record.
 Self-statements in quinquennial reviews and merit files are limited to a two- page maximum.
-Advancements to Professor VI, Professor Above-Scale, within Professor Above Scale, promotions, career reviews, reappointments, and appraisals are not limited in length.
-Candidates are encouraged not to exceed five-pages in length when submitting self-statements for on campus review process.
-However, there is no page limit on self-statements sent to external reviewers.
+Advancements to Professor VI, Professor Above-Scale, within Professor Above Scale, promotions, career reviews, reappointments, and appraisals are not limited in length (though in these cases it is highly recommended that candidates do not exceed five pages for review bodies on the campus).
+There is no page limit on self-statements sent to external reviewers.